 STASIS IN TERATORNS FROM THE LA BREA TAR PITS DURING THE LAST GLACIAL-INTERGLACIAL CYCLE

-MEENA MADAN1, DONALD R. PROTHERO2 AND VALERIE J. SYVERSON3
+PATRICK GILLESPY1, DONALD R. PROTHERO1, 2 AND VALERIE J. SYVERSON3

-1School of Earth Sciences, University of Bristol, Bristol, BS8 1TQ, UK; madanbabe24@gmail.com;
+1Dept.
+Geological Sciences, California State Polytechnic University, Pomona, CA 91678

 2Natural History Museum of Los Angeles County, 900 Exposition Blvd., Los Angeles, CA 90007;

-3 University of Michigan Museum of Paleontology, 1109 Geddes Ave.,Ann Arbor, MI 48109
+3 Dept. Geological Sciences, University of Wisconsin, Madison, WI 00000

-Abstract—Conventional evolutionary biology highlights examples like the Galapago finches, which show rapid responses to climatic change.
-We studied the sample of Teratorns (Teratornis merriami) from the Page Museum collections from Rancho La Brea to determine if they showed size or shape changes in response to the climate changes of the last 35,000 years.
-Even though living Great Horned Owls exhibit a weak Bergmann’s rule effect, with larger body sizes in colder climates, the Rancho La Brea owls showed also complete stasis over this interval, with almost no statistically significant changes in size or robustness even during the peak glacial interval at 18,000-20,000 years ago, when the climate at Rancho La Brea was dominated by coniferous forests and snowy winters.
-These results are consistent with earlier studies on La Brea Condors, Golden Eagles, Bald Eagles, Turkeys, and Caracaras.
-Apparently, many birds do not respond to long-term changes in climate in a simple fashion, but are ecologically flexible and live in a wide range of habitats and climates without change in size or limb robustness.
+Abstract—Conventional evolutionary biology suggests that birds evolve rapidly in response to climate change, as exemplified by the Galapagos finches.
+However, previous studies of birds from Rancho La Brea tar pits showed no significant size or shape changes over the last glacial-interglacial cycle, despite significant climate changes during the last 35,000 years.
+We studied the largest birds at Rancho La Brea, Teratornis merriami, to determine if they showed size or shape changes in response to the climate.
+Even though teratorns seem exhibit a weak Bergmann’s rule effect, with larger body sizes in colder climates, the Rancho La Brea samples showed also complete stasis over this interval, with almost no statistically significant changes in size or robustness even during the peak glacial interval at 18,000-20,000 years ago, when the climate at Rancho La Brea was dominated by coniferous forests and snowy winters.
+These results are consistent with earlier studies on all the other large birds at Rancho La Brea.
+This suggests that the Galapagos finch model of rapid change in response to climate may not be appropriate for all birds.

 INTRODUCTION

 Adaptive responses to climatic and environmental changes are common within conventional evolutionary biology thought.
-Such responses are made famous by Darwin’s Galapagos Finches and can be observed as responses to climatic changes, such as competition and drought Conventional evolutionary biology has long featured examples of adaptive responses to climatic change, especially in birds such as the Galapagos finches (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2006; Grant and Grant, 2007).
+Such responses are made famous by Darwin’s Galapagos finches and can be observed as responses to climatic changes, such as competition and drought (Weiner, 1995; Grant and Weiner, 1999; Grant and Grant, 2006; Grant and Grant, 2007).
 There are numerous other demonstrated instances of microevolutionary change in modern birds, such as Siberian Warblers, English Sparrows, Cuckoos, Cowbirds, Red-Winged Blackbirds, and many others (Weiner, 1995).
 These studies all suggest that body size and robustness in birds are highly responsive to environmental and climatic changes.

-But for 43 years now, paleontologists have become aware of the prevalence of stasis among fossil populations over long time intervals (Eldredge and Gould, 1972; Eldredge, 1999; Gould, 2002).
+But for 44 years now, paleontologists have become aware of the prevalence of stasis among fossil populations over long time intervals (Eldredge and Gould, 1972; Eldredge, 1999; Gould, 2002).
 From this perspective, it seems that the short-term examples of small-scale change may not be very important to large-scale macroevolution.
 Most fossil metazoans show evolutionary stasis over timescales of millions of years (Jackson and Cheetham, 1999; Gould, 2002; Jablonski, 2000, 2008; Geary, 2009; Princehouse, 2009; Hallam, 2009; Sepkoski and Ruse, 2009).
 There is abundant evidence (e.g., Coope, 1979; Davis, 1983; Bennett, 1990; Prothero and Heaton, 1996; Prothero, 1999; Prothero et al., 2012) of stasis during periods of climatic change and stress, which should be intervals of morphological change according to conventional evolutionary biology.